 What I didn’t realize was that in addition to depression, anxiety was probably tagging along the entire time.
 I attempted once or twice in my twenties to see a therapist, but did not have any good experiences and thus didn’t have the knowledge, language, or tools to make sense of what was happening to me.
 I knew that I was emotional, dramatic even, and struggled to maintain relationships or friendships with people long term, but I always chalked it up to a personality flaw.
 The problem was innate.
 I fluctuated between being outgoing and charming, and withdrawn or an emotional weight on my friends.
 No matter how hard I tried, I could not seem to find joy in anything independent of other people.
 Eventually I stopped trying.

 In my late twenties, I found myself frequently at the doctor’s office.
 I was always sick.
-Usually it manifested as respiratory (or so I thought).
+Usually, it manifested as respiratory (or so I thought).
 My chest hurt.
 I was fatigued.
 Nothing in my body felt good.
-I would get chest x-rays and my lungs would look clear, but the doctor would prescribe me antibiotics anyways, just in case.
+I would get chest x-rays and my lungs would look clear, but the doctor would prescribe me antibiotics anyway, just in case.
 Because I was a smoker, I figured I was just reaping the rewards of my habit.
-Eventually I had to start wearing a special night guard at bed time because I was grinding my teeth so terribly that I’d given myself a bad case of TMJ.
+Eventually, I had to start wearing a special night guard at bedtime because I was grinding my teeth so terribly that I’d given myself a bad case of TMJ.

 “I think you’ve got anxiety,” she told me.